 Day activities for people with dementia

-From 1 January 2020, municipalities have an obligation to offer day activities for people with dementia.
+Municipalities have an obligation to offer day activities for people with dementia.
 However, people with dementia do not have an individual right to be offered day activities.
 The municipality will assess whether a day activity would be appropriate for someone with dementia based on their individual needs.

 Who is eligible for day activities?